Daniel Maldini

-Daniel Maldini (born 11 October 2001) is an Italian professional footballer who plays as an attacking midfielder or forward for club Atalanta and the Italy national team.
+Daniel Maldini (born 11 October 2001) is an Italian professional footballer who plays as an attacking midfielder or forward for club Cagliari, on loan from Atalanta.

-Early life
+Early and personal life

 Maldini was born in Milan, the second son of Paolo Maldini, the captain of AC Milan, and Venezuelan model Adriana Fossa.
 His grandfather Cesare also captained Milan in the 1960s, making him the third generation to make appearances for the club.
-His elder brother Christian played for Milan's youth teams and went on to play professionally at a lower level.
+His paternal family was of mixed Italian-Slovenian descent.
+His elder brother Christian had played for Milan's youth teams and went on to play professionally at a lower level before retiring at 27 and focusing on work as an agent.

+On 13 September 2026, at around 5:15 AM local time, Maldini's car was involved in a traffic collision on the outskirts of Milan, with him being the driver.
+Both sets of car occupants were taken to hospitals and treated for minor injuries.
+Following a sobriety test, the police found alcohol in Maldini's system and immediately revoked his driver's license for driving under the influence.

 Club career

 Youth career

-Maldini joined Milan's youth system in 2010, and over the following years he came through the various age-group teams, from the under-10 Pulcini to the under-19 Primavera.
+Maldini joined Milan's youth system in 2011, and over the following years he came through the various age-group teams, from the under-10 Pulcini to the under-19 Primavera.
 In the 2016–17 season, he was part of the squad that won the Under-16 National Championship (Campionato Nazionale Under-16), defeating Lazio 5–2 in the final.